 Ice-out and early-season trolling are much anticipated events among Maine fishermen.
-This is partly because many anglers spend lots of time during the winter tying flies and dreaming about the first day they can get out on the water to use them.
-Mostly, however, it’s because on many lakes, some of the largest salmon and trout are caught during the first month of the season.
+This is partly because we spend lots of time during the winter tying flies and dreaming about the first day we can get out on the water to use them.
+Mostly, however, it’s because some of the largest salmon and trout of the season are caught during the month following ice out.

-Spring trolling typically involves using light tackle to present a smelt-imitating lure or fly within ten feet of the surface.
-In addition to trolling, we also occasionally stop to cast in the vicinity of brook mouths and around shoreline structure that attracts smelts.
-Many of my spring trolling trips are done on remote lakes that are not readily accessible to other anglers, where I have boats stashed.
-I also trailer a boat to lakes that are closed to ice fishing and produce great fishing at ice out.
+Spring trolling typically involves using a fly or spin rod to present a fly, live bait or smelt-imitating lure within ten feet of the surface.
+In addition to trolling, we also occasionally stop and jig for togue (lake trout) in areas that harbor good populations of bait.
+Most trolling trips are done in my 21′ Polarcraft Outlander.
+But I also trailer other boats to lakes that are closed to ice fishing and produce great fishing at ice out.

 Spring trolling trips cost $500 per day and are designed to accommodate two anglers.
 Extra anglers can be added at $50 each.
 All of the fishing gear is provided.
-I’d be happy to help arrange lodging while you are in the area.
-Combination trips and custom itineraries can be arranged upon request.
+I’d be happy to suggest some lodging options while you are in the area.

 Click for Spring Trolling Photo Album